 Senior attorney Adam Keats works on water supply and water privatization issues, focusing on agricultural water use.
 He is a 2016 recipient of the California Lawyer Attorney of the Year (CLAY) award for his work fighting a major sprawl development project in southern California.
 He is currently litigating several cases regarding water privatization, including a major fight to reverse the privatization of the Kern Water Bank, one of the world’s largest water banking facilities.
 This work was featured in the 2017 film Water & Power: A California Heist, which premiered at the Sundance Film Festival and aired on the National Geographic Channel.
 Keats is a frequent speaker and author on water supply and water privatization.
 In 2015 he co-authored “Not All Water Stored Underground is Groundwater: Aquifer Privatization and California’s 2014 Groundwater Sustainable Management Act,” published in the Golden Gate University Environmental Law Journal.
 Before joining CFS in 2015, he was a senior counsel at the Center for Biological Diversity and director of that organization’s Urban Wildlands program.
 He received his law degree in 1997 from UC Davis School of Law and his bachelor’s degree in 1993 from the University of Massachusetts, Amherst.

-Amy is a legal fellow in the Center for Food Safety’s Portland, Oregon office.
+Amy is a staff attorney in the Center for Food Safety’s Portland, Oregon office.
 After clerking for CFS in San Francisco in the summer of 2009, Amy is thrilled to be working with CFS as an attorney.
-A 2011 graduate from Lewis & Clark Law School, Amy focused on public interest environmental and food law in school, earning a certificate in Environmental and Natural Resources Law.
+A 2011 graduate of Lewis & Clark Law School, Amy focused on public interest environmental and food law in school, earning a certificate in Environmental and Natural Resources Law.
 Amy volunteered and then managed the Sustainable Agriculture and Pesticide Policy group of the Northwest Environmental Defense Center (NEDC) while at Lewis & Clark, in addition to serving on the board of the Public Interest Law Project (PILP) for three years.
-Amy was also an associate editor for the Environmental Law Review and participated in the Native American Law Student Association’s national moot court competition.
+Amy was also an associate editor of the Environmental Law Review and participated in the Native American Law Student Association’s national moot court competition.
 In addition to clerking for CFS, Amy spent a summer and full school year working at the Earthrise Law Center, Lewis & Clark’s public interest environmental law clinic.
 After law school, Amy temporarily moved back to her home state of New York (where she is admitted to the bar), to volunteer with Earthjustice and then litigate complex environmental insurance cases at a law firm in Manhattan.
 Amy is extremely happy to be back in Oregon, where in her spare time she enjoys farmer’s markets, cooking with friends, painting, concerts, cycling, hiking, and camping.

 Ashley Lukens is the Hawaii Program Director for Center for Food Safety.
 Her work focuses on issues of human and environmental health as they relate to the food system.
 She has her PhD in Political Science from the University of Hawaii at Manoa, where her research examined community-led efforts to develop culturally appropriate strategies for food system transformation.
 During grad school, she was also a Sea Grant Graduate Trainee, working at Kakoo Oiwi to document the impact of shifting land use practices in He‘eia wetland and the community-led efforts develop culturally appropriate ecosystem management strategies.
 Ashley is a founding member and the Vice President of the Hawaii Food Policy Council and continues to teach Political Science courses at UH Manoa and UH West Oahu.